I love decorating my house for Easter, and these DIY twine carrots are rustic and adorable – and super easy to make!

 Now that Christmas is over, the snowfall we have here in the midwest – along with the below freezing temps – feel absolutely pointless.
 I’m ready for spring!
 I’ve been looking for some rustic spring decor for our new house to try to fake my mind into thinking that spring is just around the corner.
 Many others must feel the same way because rustic seems to be the hot decor theme, as indicated by the expensive price tag on the items that I love.
 Instead of paying the high price tag, I’ve decided to make some of my own.

 The couple that crafts together, stays together, apparently.
-These twine carrots were a bit tricky to figure out, but luckily I get by with a little help from an unlikely source, my man’s-man fiancé!
+These twine carrots were a bit tricky at first to figure out, but luckily I get by with a little help from an unlikely source, my husband!
 How great is that?

 Because the grapevine wire is basically wire wrapped with raffia, we slid a bit of it up the wire so some of the wire at start of the loop was exposed.
 We poked it down inside of the foam at the small end and started to wrap the bottom, working our way up to the top.